Jacqueline121/AudioVisual-MSNet/README.md

 * Python 3 : tested with 3.5
 * [PyTorch](http://pytorch.org/) : tested with versions from 0.4 to 1.4.0
 * GPU support (ideally multiple) : tested with 4 NVIDIA GTX1080Ti or RTX2080Ti
-* MATLAB (for computing the evaluation metrics) : tested with R2015a or newer

 You can install the required python packages with the command:
 ```bash